sul-dlss-deprecated/revs/README.md

     bundle exec cap staging deploy      # for staging     (revs-stage.stanford.edu) bundle exec cap development deploy  # for development (revs-dev.stanford.edu)

-You must specify a branch or tag to deploy.
+You must specify a branch to deploy.
 You can deploy the latest by specifying "master".

 ## Testing